 Project Leader Award Program

-Program Description (Download PDF Version of Instructions)
+Program Description (Download Instructions)

 The COBRE Center for Addiction and Disease Risk Exacerbation (CADRE) investigates biopsychosocial mechanisms by which substance use disorders (SUDs) increase the risk for or exacerbate chronic disease in vulnerable populations, especially underrepresented ethnic or racial minorities.
 CADRE’s long-term goals are to provide scientific, administrative, and financial support needed to conduct the best and highest-impact science on SUDs and their chronic disease manifestations to launch the careers of early career faculty by helping them to attain independent funding.